duzexu/ADPhotoKit/README.md

 }
 ```

-For more usage configuration, you can see [ADPhotoKitUI](./ADPhotoKit/Classes/CoreUI/ADPhotoKitUI.swift).
+For more usage configuration, you can see [ADPhotoKitConfiguration](./ADPhotoKit/Classes/Base/ADPhotoKitConfiguration.swift) and [SelectionRestrict](./ADPhotoKit/ADPhotoKit.docc/SelectionRestrict.md).

 ## Learn More